Renfrew, Ontario

 Renfrew is a town on the Bonnechere River in Renfrew County, Ontario, Canada.
 Located one hour west of Ottawa in Eastern Ontario, Renfrew is the fourth largest town in the county after Petawawa, Pembroke and Arnprior.
 The town is a small transportation hub connecting Highway 60 and Highway 132 with the Trans-Canada Highway.
 Renfrew is also known historically for its role in the formation of the National Hockey League.
 It lies about 5 kilometres from the Quebec border, about 10 kilometres by road.
 Renfrew makes most of Canada’s hockey tape.

 History

-Named after Renfrewshire, Scotland, in approximately 1848, Renfrew was settled largely in part due to logging in the area in the early 19th century, where the river was used in order to drive the lumber to locations such as Ottawa.
+Named after Renfrew, Scotland, in approximately 1848, Renfrew was settled largely in part due to logging in the area in the early 19th century, where the river was used in order to drive the lumber to locations such as Ottawa.
 This heritage was until recently celebrated every July with the Lumber Baron Festival.

 Geography

 Renfrew and the surrounding Township of Horton are at the intersection of the Bonnechere River and the Ottawa River in the Ottawa Valley.
 Renfrew is at the intersection of provincial Highway 17, Highway 60, and Highway 132.

 The town of Renfrew is the second of five chutes along the Bonnechere River.
 The others being Castleford, Douglas, Fourth Chute and Eganville.
 The chutes used were for moving timber past rapids and waterfalls.